 - Engage in the process of becoming more innovative

-- The challenges and opportunites to be a more innovative organisation
+- The challenges and opportunities to be a more innovative organisation

 Action Learning Project